-Time TBC: Swimmers (Group One to assemble) and take the tram to the start at North Pier.
+Time TBC: Swimmers (Group One to assemble) and take the tram (approx TBC) to the start at North Pier.
 Each swimmer will be checked in upon boarding the tram, which will be stationed at the Pleasure Beach loop (left as you face the Sandcastle Water Park).
 Swimmers will be checked in at North Pier prior to the start of the swim.

 There will be a TEN and FIVE minute warning signal for the start of the event.
 Please note you MUST be wearing your Blackpool Pier Swim Cap (provided and numbered) and a safer swimmer/tow float in order to begin your swim.
 Anyone not wearing this equipment will not be allowed to enter the water.

 You will have approximately 1.5 hours to complete the course.
 Anyone who is unable to do so in the time will be pulled from the water by the Beach Patrol and escorted safely to shore.

 Here is the course from the 2019 swim

 ADDITIONAL PHOTOS, INFORMATION AND UPDATES FOR THE DAY

 - Each swimmer will be allocated a number usually the one they signed up to on Entry Central.
 Please ensure you have that printed off and with you, too for registration purposes in addition to your photo ID.

 - Between the swimmer briefing and the Tram ride to to the start, each swimmer will prepare for the swim.
 It is advisable that you come ready changed ie. with your swim costume/trunks on.
 If you are swimming with a wetsuit, this can be put on prior to boarding the tram.
 Please wear appropriate footwear as this will need to either be left on the tram or worn whilst you swim when you make your way to the start on the beach.
 Some swimmers do wear ‘shoes’ whilst they swim.